INDUSTRY

 Data security and compliance

 Cloud storage customers have increasing needs for security and compliance.
 The threat of ransomware, for example, makes it wise to create multiple backup copies of data, ideally in “air gapped” architectures or immutable data formats that cannot be encrypted by attackers.
-Regarding compliance, customers may be subject to data sovereignty or consumer privacy regulations.
+Regarding compliance, customers may be subject to data residency or consumer privacy regulations.
 Customers are willing to pay more for added security, so cloud storage vendors are adapting and offering new levels of service to accommodate these evolving security and compliance needs.

 Future predictions